Probate Q&A Series

 • Always confirm that only a court-appointed personal representative can sell estate property.

-• Stop the sale by notifying the registrar of deeds and sending a cease and desist letter.
+• Act quickly by contacting the county recorder of deeds and sending a cease and desist letter.

-• File an affidavit with the clerk of court and request an injunction against unauthorized transfers.
+• File an appropriate petition with the court and request relief against unauthorized transfers.

-• Pursue a Quiet Title action and record a Notice of Lis Pendens if a false sale was recorded.
+• Pursue a quiet title action and consider a lis pendens if a false sale was recorded.

 • Consult an attorney to navigate probate court procedures and protect the estate.